Make Scripture memorization fun with these memory verse games you can use at home! Your family will grow in Christ together.

 But if we are being honest, this activity is one we tend to skip over because memorizing Scripture doesn’t always come easily.
 Or we just leave that up to the Sunday School teachers.

 Don’t let Scripture memory become a chore for your family.
 There are lots of memory verse games you can play at home!
 Not only will you learn the Bible verses, but you’ll also have a blast and bond as a family in the process!

 When it comes to young kids, movement is gold.
 Try breaking down your verse into small phrases.
 For each phrase, add a hand motion.
 It’s great if it can be specific such as pointing to your face for the word face, but even for phrases with no motions, you can do things like stomp, jump, or clap.
 It will help kids remember those memory verses easily!

-Or if you know American Sign Language go ahead and add in those motions instead.
+If you know American Sign Language, go ahead and add in those motions instead.
 This is a beautiful and fun way to practice Scripture.

-Music is such a powerful tool, I find myself breaking out in song all the time!
-I remember verses I learned 40 years ago because I remember the song that goes with it.
-You’ve probably got a few tucked away, too.
+Music is such a powerful tool, and I find myself breaking out in song all the time!
+I remember verses I learned 40 years ago because I remember the songs that go with them.
+You’ve probably got a few tucked away too.

 You can make up your own songs or find some already done for you.
-Here are two resources for finding verses set to music:
+Here are a few resources for finding verses set to music:

 - Seeds of Worship offers contemporary songs in ESV.